 Here are a few standouts:

-Oncor (North regions): Has been known to offer sizable rebates for those switching to sun-powered systems.
+Oncor (North regions): Has been known to offer sizable rebates for households switching to sun-driven systems.

-CPS (San Antonio area): Often has bonus programs for folks going green.
+CPS Energy (San Antonio area): Often brings bonus incentives for folks choosing cleaner, greener options.

 Austin area provider: Offers financial rewards and sometimes even assistance for low-income customers.